lawmurray/Birch/DOCS.md

 The precedence of operators is always the same.
 It cannot be manipulated by Birch code.

 Only the standard operators may be overloaded.
 All other operators have in-built behaviour as described above.
 It is still possible to manipulate the behaviour of some operators that cannot be overloaded.
-For example, the behaviour of the assignment operator `<-` can be manipulated by declaring assignments and conversions in class declarations, as described above.
+For example, the behaviour of the assignment operator `<-` can be manipulated by declaring assignments and conversions in class declarations, as described below.

 A binary operator `+` with two operands (of type `A` and `B`) and return type `C` is overloaded as follows: